So are you thinking what is this D-word? No, it’s not profanity!

 This is the first step in healing.
 You can’t change something if you resist it as the resistance keeps the energy flowing in that same direction that you wish to alter.
 Haven’t you fought enough already?
-Let’s change the dynamics and accept it, to release it.
+Let’s change the dynamics and accept them, to release them.

 Choose compassion.
-Choose the wholeness of being instead of viewing self as someone who needs ‘fixing’.
+Choose the wholeness of being instead of viewing yourself as someone who needs ‘fixing’.